hashchange/jquery.documentsize/README.md

 ## Release Notes

+### v1.2.3

+- Fixed error in IE6, IE7, and other unsupported browsers which fail at test iframe creation (issue #2)
+- Prevented IE6, IE7 from crashing when loading the component
+- Fixed a rare bug in IE9 where the load event wouldn't fire (issue #3)

 ### v1.2.2

-- Guarded against exceptions in unsupported, ancient browsers; added a fallback for document size (fixing #2)
+- Guarded against exceptions in unsupported, broken browsers; added a fallback for document size

 ### v1.2.0